plan-net/core4/docs/source/install/quick.rst

 ###########

 This quick installation guide installs the prerequisites and uses the default core4 settings.
 The setup has been tested with Debian 9 (Stretch).
+For Ubuntu 18.04 there is a dedicated :doc:`Ubuntu 18.04 quick install guide <ubuntu>`.

 .. code-block:: shell